-Tigers crush Royals, cruise to third straight win
+'Good baseball': Zimmermann locks in, Tigers erupt in romp

 It was the Tigers third straight win.

-Royals left-hander Jason Vargas, who was 6-0 and had a sub-2.00 ERA in the month of June, was a punching bag in this one.
-He gave up six runs on seven hits in just 2.2 innings.

-The only downer in the game for the Tigers came in the sixth inning when J.D.
-Martinez was removed with lower back tightness.
-The Tigers, up 7-0 at the time, said the move was precautionary.
+The Tigers were up 7-0 at the time, so there was no reason to risk keeping him in the game.

+“If the score had been 2-2, he’d have stayed in,” Ausmus said.

-Jordan Zimmermann, regardless of the run support, was brilliant.
+There is no need to put an asterisk on Jordan Zimmermann’s outing Monday because of the run support, because he was brilliant.
 It was easily his best start of the season.
-He scattered seven hits — six singles and a double — and struck out a season-high seven in 6.2 innings.
+He scattered seven hits — six singles and a double — and tied a season-high with seven strikeouts in 6.2 innings.

+“I don’t know if you can get more impressive than that,” said Mahtook, who had a nice view of Zimmermann’s stuff from center field.
+“At one point I turned and looked at the scoreboard and it said he’d thrown 50 pitches and just six balls.
+He was around the zone and his stuff was moving, sharp.”

 He was a strike-throwing machine.
 Of his 97 pitches, 79 were strikes.
 That’s an 81 percent strike rate, the highest by a Tigers starter at least as far back as 1988.
 He had 10 0-2 counts in the game.